 Multiple railroads are staggering the beginning and ending of shift times and are holding daily safety briefings in smaller groups.
 Some railroads are creating new apps and digital solutions to allow employees to complete tasks that would normally be done face-to-face or in highly trafficked areas like terminals.
 Additionally, the very nature of a 10-foot-wide locomotive cab — and the outdoor work done to maintain the rail network — helps provide natural social distancing.

-Other actions of individual railroads highlight measures to protect employees.
+Other actions of individual railroads provide just a few examples of measures taken to protect employees.

-Rather than using a computer in terminals and crew lobbies to log the end of their work (known as “tie ups”), BNSF is developing technology that will allow employees to do this remotely using iPads.
+Rather than using a computer in terminals and crew lobbies to log the end of their work (known as “tie ups”), BNSF developed technology that allow employees to do this remotely using iPads.
 Additionally, employees can ask questions and get up-to-date information through the company intranet and the employee-only app, which has seen a 60 to 70% increase in use during the pandemic.

 Given the importance of hand sanitizer in slowing the spread of the virus, railroads are finding inventive ways to get more to their employees.
 Union Pacific (UP) sought to boost employee safety while supporting a local business in Omaha.
 Working with Brickway Brewery & Distillery, UP produced more than 400,000 ounces of hand sanitizer in small squeeze bottles.
 It took a team effort across the company to gather the raw materials, including rubbing alcohol, hand soap and aloe vera gel and the small bottles and then distribute to employees.